6 Back Stretch Exercises - Increase Flexibility and Range of Motion

 Extend your arms, grab the top of the door sill and stretch every muscle in your body; from your legs to your butt to your back to your neck to your shoulders to your arms.
 Gently turn from side to side while standing stretched in the doorway.

 Tighten your abs and your butt.
 Tighten your abs as hard as you can while you stretch.
 Hold them tight while squeezing your butt cheeks hard too.
-Hold this stretch for as long as you like.
+Hold this stretch for as long as you can comfortably.

-This really gets the kinks out, tones your muscles and makes you feel taller and gives you a really good back stretch!
+This really gets the kinks out, tones your muscles and even makes you feel taller!
+Plus it gives you a really good back stretch!

-If you are too short to reach the door sill, use a stepping stool.
+If you are too short to reach the door sill, use a stepping stool or a pair of high heels.
 If you’re too tall, then hang in the door way.
 That will elongate your torso and give you a good back stretch too.

 2) Get rid of back pain in bed! - Use the edge of your mattress to get the kinks out of your back and do this:

-Sit down on the edge of your bed with your feet slightly straddled and on the floor.
+Sit down on the edge of your bed with your feet flat on the floor and straddled.

 Lay back completely.
-Start gently rock your legs back and forth, from left to right.
+Gently start rocking your legs back and forth, from left to right.
 Very slowly and incrementally start sliding your buttocks down towards the floor.

 GO VERY SLOWLY!